AlephVault/unity-qr-capture/README.md

   2. Look for this package: `com.alephvault.unity.qr-capture`.
   3. Install it.

-Also, a compiled assembly is needed (e.g. into the project's Plugins/ directory) for this package to work:
+Also, three compiled assemblies are needed (e.g. into the project's Plugins/ directory) for this package to work:

   - zxing.unity.dll
+  - QRCoder.dll
+  - QRCoder.Unity.dll

 # Usage